Hyperbolicity, degeneracy, and expansion of random intersection graphs: Introduction

 \section{Introduction}

 There has been a recent surge of interest in analyzing large graphs, stemming from the rise in popularity (and scale) of social networks and significant growth of relational data in science and engineering fields (e.g. gene expressions, cybersecurity logs, and neural connectomes).
 One significant challenge in the field is the lack of deep understanding of the underlying structure of various classes of real-world networks.
-Here, we focus on two structural characteristics that can be exploited algorithmically: \emph{bounded expansion} and \emph{hyperbolicity}.
+Here, we focus on two structural characteristics that can be exploited algorithmically: \emph{bounded expansion}\footnote{Not related to the notion of expander graphs.} and \emph{hyperbolicity}.

-A graph class has \emph{bounded expansion}\footnote{Not related to the notion of expander graphs.} if for every member~$G$, one cannot form arbitrarily dense graphs by contracting subgraphs of small radius.
-Intuitively, this naturally corresponds to sparse interactions between locally dense clusters or communities.
-Formally, the density of every minor of~$G$ is bounded by a function of the \emph{depth} of that minor (the maximum radius of its branch sets).
+A graph class has \emph{bounded expansion} if, for every member~$G$, one cannot form arbitrarily dense graphs by contracting subgraphs of small radius.
+Formally, the degeneracy of every minor of~$G$ is bounded by a function of the \emph{depth} of that minor (the maximum radius of its branch sets).
 Bounded expansion offers a structural generalization of both bounded-degree and graphs excluding a (topological) minor.
 Algorithmically, this property is extremely useful: every first-order-definable problem is decidable in linear fpt-time in these classes~\cite{DvorakKT13}.
-For example, counting the number of appearances of a fixed pattern graph as a subgraph can be computed in linear time~\cite{BndExpNetw14,NOdM12}.
 We also consider \emph{$\delta$-hyperbolicity}, which restricts the structure of shortest-path distances in the graph to be tree-like.
-Hyperbolicity is closely tied to treelength~\cite{Chepoi08}, but unrelated to measures of structural density such as bounded expansion.
+Hyperbolicity is closely tied to treelength, but unrelated to measures of structural density such as bounded expansion.
 Algorithms for graph classes of bounded hyperbolicity often exploit computable approximate distance trees~\cite{Chepoi08} or greedy routing~\cite{Kleinberg07}.
 Both of these properties present challenges for empirical evaluation---bounded expansion is only defined with respect to graph classes (not for single instances), and hyperbolicity is an extremal statistic whose O($n^4$) computation is infeasible for many of today's large data sets.
 As is typical in the study of network structure, we instead ask how the properties behave with respect to randomized models which are designed to mimic aspects of network formation and structure.